CartoDB/documentation/app/content/spatial-extension-bq/examples/spatial-indexes.md

 ### Finer resolution H3 for simple cannibalization analysis

 In this example we will continue working with the dataset introduced in [*An H3 grid of Starbucks locations*](#an-h3-grid-of-starbucks-locations) example.
-In particular, we will analyse in finer detail the grid cell that we have identified contains the highest concentration of Starbucks locations, with ID `595193501273030655`.
+In particular, we will analyze in finer detail the grid cell that we have identified contains the highest concentration of Starbucks locations, with ID `595193501273030655`.

 <div class="figures-table" style="text-align:center">
     <figure>